Cluster controller

 Install cluster-controller

-Add CAST AI helm charts repository.
+Add the Cast AI helm charts repository.

 helm repo add castai-helm https://castai.github.io/helm-charts